OlegDzhuraev/CeresECL/README.md

     <img src="http://dzhuraev.com/CeresECL/CeresECLUnity1.png" width="364" height="385" alt="Ceres ECL">
 </p>

+Ceres ECL is designed to be lightweight and used mostly from code, not from Unity Inspector.
+If you're looking for more Unity-connected thing, take look at [PlutoECL](https://github.com/InsaneOneHub/PlutoECL).

 ### What is Entity Component Logic?
 It is inspired by Entity Component System and Components over Inheritance approaches.
 Difference from ECS is that there no Systems, which handles a lot of objects, but there is Logics, which handle self objects like MonoBehaviours in Unity.